towersvault/shinpokered/README.md

 Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
 To fix this, you must use the Softlock Warp detailed below to teleport back to Palette Town.

-Notice: V1.11 and 1.12 have a memory leak with the Select button.
-		Please update either of these to version 1.13 or later to fix the problem and prevent data corruption.

-Notice: V1.14 beta might crash upon loading a save from a previous patch.
+Notice: New patches might crash upon loading a save from a previous patch.
 		To prevent this from happening, save outside in Palette Town.
-		This is an optional patch for now as it currently fixes miniscule game oddities

 Title Screen